KSahithyan/tv-shows-api/README.md

 ## Development

 1. Clone this repo.
-2. `npm install`.
+2. `npm install` to install the dependencies.
-3. `npm run dev` will run the express server at http://localhost:3000
+3. `npm run dev` to run the express server locally at http://localhost:3000
 You can override the port that with `PORT` argument.